-- thresholds of access and engagement would be lowered, - therapeutic alliances would be strengthened and sustained and should focus as well, not only on the substance user patient but also on the change agent, which is rarely if ever done, - global, continuing, and strengths-based assessment would be the norm, - professionally-directed treatment plans would be replaced by, or rapidly transition to, client-generated, parternship-drive recovery plans (See Borkman, 1997), - peer-based recovery support service roles would be integrated into the multidisciplinary treatment team, - assertive linkage to, and monitoring of the relationship with, communities of recovery would be a routine practice, - considerable attention would be placed on the recovery environment of each client with new roles devoted to enhancing each client's external recovery capital, - treatment programs would form alliances with culturally indigenous recovery support institutions (e.g., churches, cultural revitalization movements), and - sustained (up to five years) post-treatment recovery checkups (monitoring, support and early re-intervention) would be the norm in addiction treatment (White, 2005b).
+- therapeutic alliances would be strengthened and sustained and should focus as well, not only on the substance user patient but also on the change agent, which is rarely if ever done, - global, continuing, and strengthsbased assessment would be the norm. - professionally-directed treatment plans would be replaced by, or rapidly transition to, client-generated, partnership-drive recovery plans (See Borkman, 1997), - peer-based recovery support service roles would be integrated into the multidisciplinary treatment team, - assertive linkage to, and monitoring of the relationship with, communities of recovery would be a routine practice, - considerable attention would be placed on the recovery environment of each client with new roles devoted to enhancing each client's external recovery capital, - treatment programs would form alliances with culturally indigenous recovery support institutions (e.g., churches, cultural revitalization movements), and - sustained (up to five years) posttreatment recovery checkups (monitoring, support and early reintervention) would be the norm in addiction treatment (White, 2005b).